 - varicose veins, if you’re prone to them

 Most of these problems can be managed quite well – ask your doctor or midwife for information.

-If haemorrhoids are bothering you – itching or burning – increase the fibre in your diet, drink more water, and do more light exercise.
+If haemorrhoids are bothering you – itching or burning – increase the fibre in your diet and drink more water.
+It's also a good idea to do more light exercise.
+Exercise can help to reduce constipation, which makes haemorrhoids worse.
 Also discuss the problem with your health professional, who might be able to suggest a treatment.

 Stress and pregnancy

 Some stress is normal during pregnancy, but severe stress or stress that goes on for a long time isn’t good for you or your baby.

 Stressful events like relationship break-ups and violence can have an impact on your pregnancy and wellbeing.
 If you feel very stressed, talk with your doctor or midwife at your pregnancy appointments, or call Lifeline on 131 114 or Beyond Blue on 1300 224 636.

 To reduce the effects of stress, it can help to learn more about the first few months with your new baby.
 You can learn by going to birth or parenting classes, talking to your midwife or doctor, sharing information with your partner, family or friends and looking at the information on this website.
 You can also call the Pregnancy, Birth and Baby hotline on 1800 882 436.